RupeshKumar4511/Git_Github/README.md

 // We can also use
-git pull  // it fetech and merge operation simultaneously.
+git pull  // it fetch and merge operation simultaneously.